Tin

 that it was (according to archeologists) one of the earliest and most

-important metals in human civilization!
+important metals in human history!

 It was the discovery of how tin and copper could be combined